Léon Bloy: Influence

-In 2013, Pope Francis surprised many by quoting Bloy during his first homily as pope: “When one does not confess Jesus Christ, I am reminded of the expression of Léon Bloy: ‘He who does not pray to the Lord prays to the devil.’
-When one does not confess Jesus Christ, one confesses the worldliness of the devil.”
+In 2013, Pope Francis surprised many by quoting Bloy during his first homily as pope: "When one does not confess Jesus Christ, I am reminded of the expression of Léon Bloy: 'He who does not pray to the Lord prays to the devil.'
+When one does not confess Jesus Christ, one confesses the worldliness of the devil."

-Bloy and his effect on 21st-century French scholars make a significant appearance in Michel Houellebecq's 2015 novel Submission.
+Bloy and his effect on 21st-century French scholars make a significant appearance in Michel Houellebecq's novel Submission (2015).